MemeticsX/RLT/README.md

 # Memetics' Random Loot Tables

 Generates datapacks for (Java) Minecraft that randomize the loot tables, resulting in randomly different (but consistent) drops from objects, chests, entities, and gameplay elements such as fishing.
+Every new datapack is a different challenge.
 Chaotic fun!

 [Features](#features-) •
 [How It Works](#how-it-works-) •